fbpx

 End of the show bow for the Too Early for Birds Brazen Edition cast.
 Image via https://www.redspotmedia.co.ke/too-early-for-birds-brazen-edition/

-What I loved about the show was the various stories of brazen women from all ages that were being showcased.
-We learned about Mekatilili wa Menza who led the resistance when she was in her 70s, Wangu wa Makeri who was the first and only female headman of what is the present day Murang’a, and Chelagat Mutai who was the first elected female Nandi MP at just 24 years old.
+What I loved about the show was the various stories of brazen women of all ages that were being showcased.
+We learned about Mekatilili wa Menza who led the resistance when she was in her 70s, Wangu wa Makeri who was the first and only female headman of what is the present-day Murang’a, and Chelagat Mutai who was the first elected female Nandi MP at just 24 years old.
 The other stories that were highlighted of brazen women were of Zarina Patel who fought to keep Jevanjee Gardens a public space during the Moi regime, Nandi who found out the secret of Lwanda Magere’s strength and helped her Kalenjin community to have victory over their enemy, and Field Marshall Muthoni who is an iconic Kenyan freedom fighter who fought alongside men in the forest against the British.

-What I didn’t like about the show was that some of the stories seemed rushed and without a lot of context, like the Zarina Patel one.
+What I didn’t like about the show was that some of the stories seemed rushed and without a lot of contexts, like the Zarina Patel one.
 I also felt like the ending was a bit of a letdown and I didn’t really understand it.
 The sound was also a problem at times, especially when the scenes were intense and the actresses were speaking in hushed tones.

 All in all, this was an amazing show that I would happily attend over and over again. and I was glad I had gotten there four hours early and got to experience the brilliance that was Too Early for Birds Brazen Edition.
 While previous shows had glanced over stories that involved women, this was the first Two Early for Birds show that revolved exclusively around women and the leading roles each of them played in shaping Kenya’s history.
 In fact, there were only two scenes in the whole show where men played a role, and it was minor at that!